ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Provide Common APIs for Common Features

 Any functionality that is common across multiple transport protocols SHOULD be made accessible through a unified set of Transport Services API calls.
-As a baseline, any Transport Services API MUST allow access to the minimal set of features offered by transport protocols {{?RFC8923}}.
+As a baseline, any Transport Services API SHOULD allow access to the minimal set of features offered by transport protocols {{?RFC8923}}.

 An application can specify constraints and preferences for the protocols, features, and network interfaces it will use via Properties.
 A Transport Services API SHOULD offer Properties that are common to multiple transport protocols, which enables the system to appropriately select between protocols that offer equivalent features.
 Similarly, a Transport Services API SHOULD offer Properties that are applicable to a variety of network layer interfaces and paths, which permits racing of different network paths without affecting the applications using the system.
 Each Property is expected to have a default value.